ROCm/rocprofiler-systems/docs/install/install.rst

 Operating system support
 ========================================

 ROCm Systems Profiler is only supported on Linux.
-The following distributions are tested in the ROCm Systems Profiler GitHub workflows:

-* Ubuntu 20.04
-* Ubuntu 22.04
-* OpenSUSE 15.5
-* OpenSUSE 15.6
-* Red Hat 8.8
-* Red Hat 8.9
-* Red Hat 8.10
-* Red Hat 9.2
-* Red Hat 9.3
-* Red Hat 9.4
+See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_, for the detailed list of operating systems supported on ROCm.

 Other OS distributions might function but are not supported or tested.